Updated July 12th, 2021

 Call to Action Copy: Utilizing Action Words and Verbs

-When it comes to crafting a great call-to-action, it’s important to drive your audience to take action.
+When it comes to crafting a great call-to-action, it’s important to drive your audience to take action and increase conversions.
 You can do this by implementing power words and verbs.
 Some excellent examples:

 - Don’t miss out